jsulz/sotu-analysis/README.md

 app_file: app.py
 pinned: false
 license: mit
-short_description: A dashboard for all U.S. State of the Unions.
+short_description: A data dashboard for all U.S. State of the Unions.
+datasets:
-datasets: jsulz/state-of-the-union-addresses
+  - jsulz/state-of-the-union-addresses
 ---

 # State of the Union Analysis